-The cash balances of the Organization are held in a financial institution located in the North Texas area.
+The cash balances of the Organization are held in three financial institutions located in the North Texas area.
 If cash balances exceed amounts covered by insurance provided by the Federal Deposit Insurance Corporation, the excess balances could be at risk of loss.
-See Note 11 for further information.